riandyrn/docker-redis-cluster/README.md

 ## Run Redis CLI

-To run the internal `redis-cli` inside the container, we could use following helper command:
+If we want to run the internal `redis-cli` inside the container for some reason (for example `redis-cli` is not installed on host), we could use following helper command:

 ```bash
 $> make run-cli